Skip to content

 £5.1 raised per £1 fundraising (3-yr avg) · 19% overhead · Website on register · Confidence: high

-How BEAT (FORMERLY EATING DISORDERS ASSOCIATION) compares
+How does BEAT (FORMERLY EATING DISORDERS ASSOCIATION) compare?

-Clarity Score benchmarked against similar UK charities — higher is better.
+Clarity Score percentile against similar UK charities — the share of peers BEAT (FORMERLY EATING DISORDERS ASSOCIATION) scores higher than.

 Source

-Charity Commission (E&W)
+Charity Commission (England & Wales)

 Accounts year